Miami Police Department: Controversy over shooting unarmed motorist

-On 11 February 2011 Miami Police killed an unarmed motorist during a traffic stop and wounded another person in the car.
+On February 11, 2011, Miami Police killed an unarmed motorist during a traffic stop and wounded another person in the car.
 Prosecutors declined to prosecute as they did not think they could say it was provable beyond a reasonable doubt that Miami Officer Reynaldo Goyos could have thought the driver was reaching for a weapon.

 Retaliation against officers who expose wrongdoing

 The Miami Community Police Benevolent Association (MCPBA), the city's Black police officers' union, has criticized the MPD for what it says is a culture of retaliation against police officers who blow the whistle on wrongdoing by fellow MPD officers.

-Controversial detainment of African American COVID-19 doctor
+Controversial detention of African American COVID-19 doctor

 In April 2020, a Miami Police Sergeant generated controversy by handcuffing and detaining African American doctor Armen Henderson, who was assigned to treat homeless people for COVID-19, outside his home after receiving complaints that people were dumping trash in the area where he was working.
 Allegations soon surfaced that the matter in which Henderson was handcuffed and detained was in fact a case of racial profiling.
-The Miami Police Department eventually agreed to launch an internal investigation into the circumstances surrounding the handcuffing and detainment of Henderson.
+The Miami Police Department eventually agreed to launch an internal investigation into the circumstances surrounding the handcuffing and detention of Henderson.